 This ECE certificate covers ECE courses in learning through play, art and creative development, communication and interpersonal relationships, science and math, daycare administration, and more.

-Upon completion of the program, you will be prepared to work as an early childhood educator, daycare teacher, preschool supervisor, and more.
+Upon completion of the program, you will be prepared to work as an early childhood educator, daycare worker, preschool supervisor, and more.

 Admissions Requirements